mehul9595/game-of-three-client/README.md

 ![CI/CD](https://github.com/mehul9595/game-of-three-client/workflows/CI/CD%20game-of-three/badge.svg)

 Game of three is a fun game played with multiplayer or computer.
-The game is currently hosted on Azure, you can try out the live demo [here.](https://game-of-three.azurewebsites.net)
+The game is currently hosted on Azure, you can try out the live demo [here.](https://game-of-three.azurewebsites.net) Site can be also accessed through it's [CDN here](https://game-of-three.azureedge.net).

 This project is built with: